carueda/tscfg/README.md

 ### object type

-As seen in examples above, each object in the given configuration spec becomes a class.
+As seen in examples above, each object in the given configuration schema becomes a class.

 It is of course possible to specify a field as a list of objects, for example: